-All LSAs working between Boston and Washington may close their Cafe Car for a break period on all Acela and Northeast Regional trains at the following locations:
+LSAs working continuously between Boston and Washington close their Cafe Car for a break period.
+Acela and Northeast Regional trains must close at the following locations:

-- Southbound train Cafe Cars will close at NRO and reopen upon departure from NYP. - Northbound train Cafe Cars will close upon arrival at NWK and reopen upon departure from NYP. - An announcement should be made 5 minutes prior to closing of the Cafe Car for break periods.
+- Southbound train Cafe Cars will close at Pelham Bay Bridge and reopen upon departure from NYP. - Northbound train Cafe Cars will close upon arrival at NWK and reopen upon departure from NYP. - An announcement should be made 5 minutes prior to closing of the Cafe Car for break periods.
 This "last Call" announcement will allow customers time to make their way to the Cafe Car for purchases before closing.

-10. At Seat/In Room Meal Service
+9. At Seat/In Room Meal Service